Re-using Circuits with Snippets Shaves Design Time

 Figure 6 - The Place Snippet command will drop the circuit into the design

 Make sure the correct target document is the open active document.
-Then, place a reusable fragment of circuit or code into your design from the Snippets panel.
+Then, place a reusable design block, fragment of circuit, or code into your design from the Snippets panel.
 The command is only visible when the Snippet type matches the document type.

 To delete a snippet, right-click on its entry in the Snippets panel and select the Delete Snippet command.
 To delete all snippets in a particular folder, right-click on that folder and choose the Remove -> Clear Folder command.